BHCSSD/10.3.2-Music-Comp/README.md

 //        text("Division: Child", 50, 350);
 //    }

-// ask the user  what category they want, fill the `cat` variable    ("What category pro or amateur?");
+// ask the user  what category they want, fill in the `cat` variable    ("What category pro or amateur?");
-//        if( ){ check to see if they are "pro"
+//        if( ){ //check to see if they are "pro"
 //        text("Fee for Professionals: $100", 50, 400);
 //    } else { // if they are pro that means they are ...
 //        text("Fee for Amateurs: $30", 50, 400);